rweait/ESPHome-CrossTrainer-FTMS/docs/guides/UART_PARSING.md

 - Connect to UART as shown in the photo and read raw data, adjusting the baud rate with the slider.
 - When raw ASCII data starts coming in:
 - Decode the data from ASCII using tools like a converter or manually (with an ASCII table), filtering noise and extracting commands to obtain readable speed and incline values.
-- This is my method for decoding UART for a treadmill!